gladiatorAsh/RealEstate/Readme.md

     4. Implement circuit breaker pattern
     5. Use phone and email verification service
     6. Dockerize application for easy deploy
+    7. Adding spinner on ajax messages and showing messages to the user using toastr

 3. Zillow API -
     a. http://www.zillow.com/webservice/GetSearchResults.htm